How to Wash Your Hands Accurately

 How to Properly Wash Your Hands

 Turn on the Water: Clean, running water is more important than temperature.
-Turn on the water and obtain your hands wet.
+Turn on the water and get your hands wet.
 You can turn the water off or leave it running, counting on your preference.

 Turning it off saves water, but it will increase the number of times you touch the faucet, which will expose you to germs that are on the faucet handles.